 BSc Agr (Hons), MEc, FAICD

-Mr Trebeck is immediate past President of the ACT Divisional Council of the Australian Institute of Company Directors.
-He is Chairman of Australia’s Oyster Coast Ltd and Delos Delta Pty Ltd.
+Mr Trebeck is immediate past President of the ACT Divisional Council of the Australian Institute of Company Directors and Chair of AOC (Oyster Investments) Ltd and Delos Delta Pty Ltd and a director of Australia’s Oyster Coast Pty Ltd. He is also Alternate Director of the Ginninderry Joint Venture Board.

 Mr Trebeck is a former Commissioner of the National Water Commission (2005-08), a former non-executive director of several ASX companies and former adviser to the local subsidiary of the world's largest shipping company, AP Møller Maersk.
 He was a member of the finance and audit committee of Brumbies Rugby for 5 years, and was a board member and Chairman of the fundraising foundation of Canberra Grammar School for nearly a decade.
 In 1983, he co-founded (and was later CEO of) ACIL Consulting (now ACIL Allen), from which he retired in 2004.
 He has also held senior positions with the National Farmers Federation and its predecessors (1972-83).

-Mr Trebeck was awarded a Churchill Fellowship in 1974.
+Mr Trebeck was awarded a Churchill Fellowship in 1974 and a Centenary of Federation Medal in 2001.

 Mr Adam Davey